Skip to content Skip to footer

 Her life objective is to hone and use the skills and knowledge garnered through her personal and professional experiences to aid children living with disabilities live full independent lives with dignity.

-Linda is a chartered development finance analyst.
+Linda is a chartered development finance Analyst.
 She has been an advocate for disadvantaged and vulnerable groups both locally and internationally through various volunteer opportunities.

 Since the diagnosis of her son with a rare disorder, she has immersed herself in championing the rights of people living with rare diseases (PLWRDs) and aims to continuously tap into her expertise in policy analysis, research and advocacy to ensure the best possible outcomes for both patients and their families.